Keith Stevenson

 Keith Stevenson (born 6 October 1950) is a former English first-class cricketer who played for Derbyshire from 1974 to 1977 and for Hampshire from 1978 to 1984.

+Early life and career with Derbyshire

 Stevenson was born in Derby.
 His involvement in cricket began when he was scorer for his father's team before he began playing alongside him at his cricket club.
 In 1968 he was playing for Derbyshire Old Juniors and made the Second XI in 1969.
 He played for the Derbyshire under 25s in 1972, while appearing for the Second XI.
 He was meanwhile employed by Rolls-Royce Limited in Derby.